grimme-lab/CENSO/README.md

 ## Development Environment Setup

 - **Python Version**: Requires Python >= 3.12.
 Set up a virtual environment using your preferred method:
-  - Conda: `conda create -f environment.yaml`
+  - Conda: `conda env create -f environment.yaml`
   - Pipenv, venv, or others.

 - **Install the Package**: Install the package and its dependencies in development mode: